geotools/geotools/docs/user/tutorial/quickstart/netbeans.rst

 Welcome NetBeans Developers
 ===========================

-Welcome to Geospatial for Java -this workbook is aimed at Java developers who are new to geospatial and would like to get started.
+Welcome to Geospatial for Java.
+This workbook is aimed at Java developers who are new to geospatial and would like to get started.

-We are going to start out carefully with the steps needed to set up your IDE; and are pleased this year to cover both NetBeans and Eclipse.
-The build tool Maven (http://maven.apache.org/) is our preferred option for downloading and managing jars for GeoTools projects because there tend to a large number of jars involved.
+We are going to start out carefully with the steps needed to set up your Netbeans IDE.
+This workbook is also available for Eclipse or Maven command line use.
+The build tool Maven (http://maven.apache.org/) is our preferred option for downloading and managing jars.
+GeoTools projects tend to use a large number of jars and an automated solution is preferable.

 If you are already familiar with Maven that is an advantage but if not, don't worry, we will be explaining things step by step and we will also document how to set up things by hand as an alternative to using Maven.

+These are visual tutorials that allows you to see what you are working with while you learn.
-Extra care has been taken to make this year's tutorial visual right from the get go.
-While these examples will make use of Swing please be assured that that this is only an aid in making the examples easy and fun to use so if your own work is based on another GUI framework the material that we cover here will still be relevant.
+These examples make use of Swing; be assured that this is only to make the examples easy and fun to use.
 These sessions are applicable to both server side and client side development.

 We would like thank members of the GeoTools users list for their feedback while were preparing the course material, with special thanks to Tom Williamson for reviewing early drafts.